📝 Git & GitHub

 • [ ] Updated CI/CD secrets

-• [ ] Notified the team
+• [ ] Notified the team to update their remote

-• [ ] Made GitLab repo read-only
+• [ ] Made the GitLab repository read-only

 Your reaction to the article